bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/02_Agents/01_Dynamic_infrastructures.rst

     compss@bsc:~$ compss_agent_start  --hostname=192.168.1.100 --classpath=/app/path.jar

-The ``compss_agent_start`` command allows users to set up the COMPSs runtime by specifyng different options in the same way as done for the ``runcompss`` command.
+The ``compss_agent_start`` command allows users to set up the COMPSs runtime by specifying different options in the same way as done for the ``runcompss`` command.
 To indicate the available resources, the device administrator can use the ``--project`` and ``--resources`` option exactly in the same way as for the ``runcompss`` command.
 For further details on how to dynamically modify the available resources, please, refer to section :ref:`Sections/03_Execution_Environments/02_Agents/01_Dynamic_infrastructures:Modifying the available resources`.

 Currently, COMPSs agents allow interaction through two interfaces: the Comm interface and the REST interface.
 The Comm interface leverages on a propietary protocol to submit operations and request updates on the current resource configuration of the agent.
 Although users and applications can use this interface, its design purpose is to enable high-performance interactions among agents rather than supporting user interaction.
 The REST interface takes the completely opposed approach; Users should interact with COMPSs agents through it rather than submitting tasks with the Comm interface.
 The COMPSs agent allows to enact both interfaces at a time; thus, users can manually submit operations using the REST interface, while other agents can use the Comm interface.
 However, the device owner can decide at deploy time which of the interfaces will be available on the agent and through which port the API will be exposed using the ``rest_port`` and ``comm_port`` options of the ``compss_agent_start`` command.
 Other agents can be configured to interact with the agent through any of the interfaces.
 For further details on how to configure the interaction with another agent, please, refer to section :ref:`Sections/03_Execution_Environments/02_Agents/01_Dynamic_infrastructures:Modifying the available resources`.